Table of Contents

 Installation

-Getting Superpowers running on Claude Code takes under a minute:
+Getting Superpowers running on Claude Code takes a single command via the official plugin marketplace:

 Terminal window